schreddies/schreddies.github.io/whenYouMakeYourAppSecureByIncident.md

 #   "active":true
 # }
 ```
-No special countermeasures for CSRF.
+It is potentially perfect request: it has no countermeasures for CSRF and it make some changes by adding new product.
 And the response, `201 Created` as expected.

 ### First attempt
 CORS simple request (without preflight request) and POST request is allowed with three values of `Content-Type`: